elixir-europe/rdmkit/pages/contribute/how_to_contribute.md

 ## Attribution of the contributors

-Contributors will be listed at the bottom of the page and be mentioned in the hall off fame carousel on the landing page.
-If you want to link your gitub account, ORCID or email adress, please add your name and corresponding information to the [CONTRIBUTORS file](https://github.com/elixir-europe/rdm-toolkit/blob/master/_data/CONTRIBUTORS.yaml).
+Contributors will be listed at the bottom of the page and be mentioned in the hall of fame carousel on the landing page.
+If you want to link your GitHub account, ORCID or email address, please add your name and corresponding information to the [CONTRIBUTORS file](https://github.com/elixir-europe/rdm-toolkit/blob/master/_data/CONTRIBUTORS.yaml).

 ## Making a quick suggestion